hapax/hapax.github.io/assets/benford.md

 In general, we only expect Fermi estimates to work for numbers which are the product of many factors, since we our estimates by splitting into subestimates and multiplying together.
-So in a sense, the problem domain naturally leads to logarithmic uniformity.
+In a sense, the problem domain naturally leads to logarithmic uniformity.
+Incidentally, I've talked about "uniformity", but the geometric mean is still a measure of central tendency for any distribution, and is particularly nice for a lognormal one, which arise for products of random variables.
+But the magic of geometric means manifests most strongly in the near-uniform blob at the centre.

 #### The Newcomb-Benford law